abhin2002/magnathon-Hello-World/README.md

 ## How to configure
 Instructions for setting up project

 1. clone the repository using :
+2. Make sure that python version 3.6 is installed
 ''' git clone https://github.com/abhin2002/magnathon-Hello-World'''
 2. install the dependecies:
 '''